AngelJCT/holbertonschool-low_level_programming/static_libraries/README.md

-Static libraries
+# Static libraries

-A library is a file containing several object files, that can be used as a single entity in a linking phase of a program.
+### A library is a file containing several object files, that can be used as a single entity in a linking phase of a program.
+Static libraries are just collections of object files that are linked into the program during the linking phase of compilation, and are not relevant during runtime.